|

 just let the best organised or best financed or best

 connected interest groups exert the most pressure.
+We need to represent all interest

 groups, not just those who are best organised, best

+financed, or best organised.
 It's excellent that there is

+so much passion out there for different issues.
 We all benefit from the great thinking and lobbying

 which interest groups bring to important issues.